chrsmj/pngnx23299/README.md

 You will be prompted for your SSH password.
 Type it in and press Enter.
 Then you will be prompted for the root password.
 Type it in and press Enter.

 One confirmation prompt question will pop-up at the start of the install.
-Answer that, wait a minute, possibly restart the TARGET when prompted (if it is a virtual machine), then the rest should take care of itself, providing you a link to access the web GUI when finished.
+Answer that, wait a minute, possibly restart the TARGET when prompted (if it does not reboot cleanly automatically eg. some virtual machines), then the rest should take care of itself, providing you a link to access the web GUI when finished.

 ### Tag: extra